Company Profile

 Can you tell us a little bit about your background – personal, educational and professional?

 My career started in 2003 as a network administrator.
-Since then, I’ve occupied positions from network engineer, first-line support engineer, systems engineer, IT architect, etc until now where I head Matoto Technologies as its managing director.
+Since then, I’ve occupied positions as network engineer, first-line support engineer, systems engineer, IT architect, etc until now where I head Matoto Technologies as its managing director.

 Can you tell us a little bit about your company and what you do?